+This definition captures, for example, why priority-slots can place arrivals last exactly when the occupied slots are $[\njobs]$: those are precisely the states at which the mechanism ``resets'' who bears the marginal congestion cost.
+This characterization also yields an intuitive implementation perspective.
+The social optimum in these Markovian queueing environments takes a threshold form: admit and retain customers up to an optimal cutoff $\njobs^{*}$, and expel (or induce abandonment of) those beyond it.
+The designer, however, does not know $\njobs^{*}$ because it depends on unknown primitives.
+Our characterization implies that a universally optimal regime effectively delegates the marginal decision---whether the cutoff should be $\njobs$ or $\njobs+1$---to a customer who is placed last at the right decision points (the maximal states).
+Outside those decision points, universal optimality forces the mechanism to prevent arrivals from becoming last, preserving the key externality-free property behind Hassin’s insight.

-Our characterization enables us to prove intuitions that were implicit in previous papers, but apparently not formalized before: We show that any universally optimal queue must prescribe preempting the service of a current customer and serving the new arriving customer at least in some situations.
-We also show that, under any regime, if it is socially optimal for a customer to stay in the queue, then it is also rational for this customer to do so.
-Finally, we instantiate our condition by providing a new universally optimal regime.
+Finally, our characterization delivers two additional implications.
+First, it formalizes a common—but previously informal—intuition: any universally optimal regime must sometimes interrupt a customer's service (our notion of ``preemption'') in at least one non-idle state.
+Second, it provides a useful dominance property: under any regime, if it is socially optimal for a customer to stay, then staying is also rational.
+We close by illustrating our condition with new examples of universally optimal regimes.

+The notion of universal optimality is closely related to implementation under complete information: agents know the primitives, whereas the designer commits to a regime that implements the social optimum across all primitives.